Yug34/megalith/src/content/blog/asserting-your-assumptions.md

 expect it to.

 This also results in a subtle difference in the way you think of testing:
-- With unit tests, you account for edge cases and make sure they are handled properly.
+- With unit tests, you manually predict and account for edge cases and make sure they are handled properly.
 - With assertions, you define the happy path of the software directly, and anytime the code diverges from it, it will automatically complain.

 <br />